danielcopper/nvim/README.md

 What you have to do is to delete the libstdc++-6.dll that you can find in the install location from neovim.
 After that remove the nvim-data folder, restart the pc and let nvim initialize again.

+## LSP

+### Angular

+For Angular Language Service to work you either have to be sure to install typescript and angular/language-service as a dev dependency on the project or TODO: find a solution for the
+LSP setup to set the correct parameters automatically (LSP Zero seems to do that correctly).

 ## Debugging

 ### dotNET